21GramConsulting/Beton/README.md

 the [Foundation](https://developer.apple.com/documentation/foundation) framework, that provides an additional layer of functionality, including easy localization, performance test measurement support, convenience functions and so on.

-It consists of two modules: `Beton` and `XCTBeton`.
+## Modules

+### Beton

 The `Beton` module offers generic purpose functionalities that may be useful for every application.

+### XCTBeton

 The `XCTBeton` module extends the capabilities of [XCTest](https://developer.apple.com/documentation/xctest) by providing assertions for performance measurements.

 ## Adding `Beton` as a Dependency